 - Does my policy cover pre-existing conditions?
 Different providers treat pre-existing medical conditions differently, but it may be possible to include additional coverage for some pre-existing medical conditions, for example anxiety or dementia.
 A medical assessment may be required to apply for such coverage.

-- Can I increase my rental car cover option?
+- Can I increase my rental car coverage option?
 You may wish to increase your policy’s car rental deductible.

 - Am I covered if I ride a motorcycle?
 If you’re planning on traveling overseas via motorcycle or moped, you can arrange for your policy to include coverage.
 Prices will vary depending on the power of the bike, and you’ll likely be required to wear a helmet.